 A drug overdose happens when an individual ingests or uses drugs in greater quantities than what is recommended.
 According to one source, over 70,000 people have died in the US because of drug overdose.
 Drug overdose doesn’t only affect the user but also their families.

-To paint a clearer picture of how drug overdose can affect families, consider the points below:
+To paint a clearer picture of how drug overdose can affect families, consider the points below in this article:

 It can create conflict and friction between family members